AdobeDocs/analytics.en/help/implement/other/amp.md

 >
 >Do not use both the `"adobeanalytics"` and `"adobeanalytics_nativeConfig"` templates on the same page using AMP.
 If you attempt to do so, you can generate errors in the browser console and double-count visitors.

-## Method 1: Use the amp-analytics tag with the "adobeanalytics" template
+## Method 1: Use the `<amp-analytics>` tag with the `"adobeanalytics"` template

 The `"adobeanalytics"` tracking template uses the `<amp-analytics>` HTML tag to construct a tracking request directly.
 You can specify hit requests that fire on specific page events, like the page becoming visible or on a click.
 Click events can be customized to apply to certain element IDs or classes by specifying a selector.
 You can load the template by adding `type="adobeanalytics"` to the amp-analytics tag.

 In the following code example, there are two triggers defined: `pageLoad` and `click`.
 The `pageLoad` trigger fires when the document becomes visible and includes the `pageName` variable as defined in the `vars` section.
-The second trigger `click` fires when a button is clicked. `eVar1` is set for this event with the value `button clicked`.
+The second trigger `click` fires when a button is clicked.
+The `eVar1` variable is set for this event with the value `button clicked`.

 ```html
 <amp-analytics type="adobeanalytics">